risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-drop-index.md

 slug: /sql-drop-index
 ---

-Use the `DROP INDEX` command to remove an index from a table or materialized view.
+Use the `DROP INDEX` command to remove an index from a table or a materialized view.

 ## Syntax